TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 9/2 Kings 9.20.md

 ---

-And the watchman told, saying, He came even unto them, and cometh not back: and the driving is like the driving of Jehu the son of Nimshi; for he driveth furiously.
+The watchman said, "He came to them, and isn't coming back.
+The driving is like the driving of Jehu the son of Nimshi; for he drives furiously."